logo

 When I finally got to fixing the fence, I heard Mr. Harris approaching.

-"Need help again?" he asked with a kind smile.
+"Need help again?"

 He chuckled, setting down his toolbox.